 Ways to be Happy

 Finding ways to be happy at work matters.
-As we discovered in what causes happiness? there is evidence that we can choose to be happier.
+As we discovered in our article: what causes happiness?, there is evidence that we can choose to be happier.
 But there is also growing support for the view that a happy person is likely to be more successful in the workplace.
 So how can we become happier and more productive at work?

 Here we suggest 5 key areas: